313 series: 313-5300 series

 One 2-car 4th-batch set was delivered in July 2010 with flip-over transverse seating.

 2-car Ōgaki set Z1

 313-8000 series

 The 313-8000 series fleet consists of six 3-car sets (18 vehicles) with flip-over transverse seating, designed for use on Chūō Main Line Central Liner and Home Liner Nakatsugawa services and built by Kinki Sharyo and Nippon Sharyo between September 1999 and February 2001.
-Although Central Liner services were discontinued in 2013, the trains continued to be used on Chūō Main Line local and rapid services until JR Central's 12 March 2022 timetable revision, and were transferred to Shizuoka depot from then.
+Although Central Liner services were discontinued in 2013, the trains continued to be used on Chūō Main Line local and rapid services until JR Central's 12 March 2022 timetable revision, and were transferred from Jinryō to Shizuoka depot from then.
+The sets were renumbered S1–S6 from B201–B206.
 From 14 March of that year, the fleet was introduced onto Tōkaidō Main Line services.

-3-car Jinryō sets B201 to B206
+3-car Shizuoka sets S1 to S6

 Interior

 Passenger accommodation consists of flip-over transverse seating throughout.
 Fixed seating bays with tables are provided at the ends of each car.
 Some cars are equipped with toilets.